In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Introduction

 Prior work suggests that in-context examples do not simply reinforce what a model already knows. \citet{min2022rethinking} showed that replacing correct labels with random ones leaves ICL performance largely intact, suggesting that demonstrations often serve as task cues rather than as sources of new knowledge. \citet{wei2023larger} found that larger models can override their own semantic priors when contextual labels conflict with stored knowledge.
 Both studies, however, examine settings in which context diverges from, or competes with, what the model already knows.
 We study a different and previously untested condition: examples that are fully consistent with a model’s pretrained scientific knowledge, yet suppress its use rather than reinforce it.

 We investigate this phenomenon on tasks requiring \emph{latent structure recovery}.
 In these tasks, the model receives raw observables, must infer hidden parameters from them using domain knowledge, and then apply a known formula to compute a target quantity.
-For example, given temperature readings from a cooling object, the model must recover the ambient temperature and cooling rate, then use Newton’s cooling law to predict when the object will reach a specified temperature (Figure 1).
+For example, given temperature readings from a cooling object, the model must recover the ambient temperature and cooling rate, then use Newton’s cooling law to predict when the object will reach a specified temperature (Figure~\ref{fig:reasoning_modes}).
 This observe-extract-compute structure is common in quantitative scientific reasoning: extracting reaction constants from kinetic data, recovering elastic moduli from stress-strain relationships, or estimating demand elasticities from market observations.
 In each case, success depends not merely on mapping inputs to outputs, but on recalling and applying the scientific law that governs the domain.

 LLMs can often recall and apply these formulas from pretrained memory.
-We show that in-context examples suppress this scientific knowledge recall --- even when those examples are generated by the very formula the model already knows.
+We show that in-context examples suppress this scientific knowledge recall, even when those examples are generated by the very formula the model already knows.
 To explain this, we propose a strategy competition framework in which two computational modes operate on these tasks: knowledge-driven derivation, which retrieves a domain formula from pretrained memory and derives the answer through it, and example-driven fitting, which approximates the input-output mapping from the provided examples without invoking domain knowledge.

-Across 60 latent structure recovery tasks spanning five scientific domains, 6,000 trials, and four model architectures, adding 10 in-context examples consistently shifts computation away from knowledge-driven derivation and toward example-driven fitting --- a shift we refer to as \emph{knowledge displacement}.
-The accuracy consequences vary across domains --- declining in some, appearing to improve in others, and remaining flat elsewhere --- but the underlying displacement is universal, and aggregate accuracy alone obscures it (\S\ref{sec:mechanism}).
+Across 60 latent structure recovery tasks spanning five scientific domains, 6,000 trials, and four models, adding a few in-context examples consistently shifts computation away from knowledge-driven derivation and toward example-driven fitting --- a shift we refer to as \emph{knowledge displacement}.
+The accuracy consequences vary across domains --- declining in some, appearing to improve in others, and remaining flat elsewhere --- but the underlying displacement is direction-consistent, and aggregate accuracy alone obscures it (\S\ref{sec:mechanism}).
 Examples that are fully consistent with a model's pretrained scientific knowledge can therefore displace, rather than reinforce, knowledge-driven derivation.